MhmtMutlu/react-coin-flipper/README.md

 # Coin Flipper with React

-In this project, I have coded a coin flipper with ReactJS and used state and components.
+In this project, I have coded a coin flipper with ReactJS to practise what I learned.
+Also, I have used states and components in this project.

 # Screenshot